Emotional Problems after a Traumatic Brain Injury in Children and Youth

 10 Signs and Symptoms of a Mild Stroke: Are You Suffering Without Realizing It?

-You’ve learned about the signs of a stroke—sudden difficulty speaking, seeing, walking, and numbness or weakness on one side of the body.
-These are all dramatic and obvious signs, enabling you to get the help you need quickly.
+You’re probably familiar with common stroke symptoms — difficulty speaking, seeing, walking, and numbness on one side of the body.
+These are all obvious signs, enabling you to quickly get the help you need.

 However, it’s possible to have a stroke and not even know it or remember it happening.
-Silent cerebral infarction (SCI) and Transient ischemic attack (TIA) is a “mild stroke” that causes brain damage and often leads to a more severe stroke down the road, possibly within the next year.
+Silent cerebral infarction (SCI) and Transient ischemic attack (TIA) is a “mild stroke” that causes brain damage and can to a more severe stroke down the road, possibly within the next year.

 Mild strokes (also called “silent strokes” or “mini strokes”) are much more common than other recognizable types of strokes.
 The Rotterdam Scan Study found that 25% of brain scans done on 1,077 elderly patients had signs of a stroke, with 80% of those patients not knowing they had suffered one.